-Numismatists who have collected American coins for a while are aware that there are many examples which can bring prices in the five, six, and seven figures.
-These collectors are sometimes gobsmacked to learn that numerous Roman and other ancient coins can easily be obtained for something like five dollars or even less.
+Numismatists who have collected American coins for a while are aware that there are many examples which can bring prices in the five, six, seven, or even eight figures.
+These collectors are sometimes gobsmacked to learn that numerous Roman and other ancient coins can easily be obtained for something like ten dollars or even less.
 Logic would dictate that the passage of thousands of years would mean that the coins would be scarce, hard to find, and very expensive.
 Logic would be wrong in this situation.

 There are certainly ancient coins of extreme value, especially those made of gold or silver.
 However, brass and copper coins of the same time period were so common that they were sometimes used as ship ballast.
 Furthermore, due to the scarcity of banks, paper money, and electronic financial transactions, most citizens hid their coins in a concealed clay pot or the like for safekeeping.
 Disease, civil unrest, and invading armies often meant that the owners would never recover their treasures, and the hoarded coinage pops up centuries later in excavations and the like.